Community Safety Programs and Events

 Brings services of The Woodlands Township and various public safety agencies to the neighborhood, versus making the neighborhood come to the services.
 The Good Neighbor Day generally targets a specific street or area of streets.
 It facilitates neighbors getting to know each other.
 Additionally, they can register bicycles, fingerprint children, receive crime and fire prevention tips, 9-1-1 emergency information and learn more about their community, The Woodlands.

-Quarterly or monthly meetings for senior citizens held at local apartments.
+Quarterly or monthly meetings for senior citizens held at local apartments or at local meetings.
 Activities may include fire safety, crime prevention or emergency preparedness education.
-A medical guest speaker with a light lunch and games occurs on the fourth Friday of the month at Copperwood Apartments.
+A medical guest speaker with a light lunch and games occurs on the last Friday of the month at Copperwood Apartments or Tamarac Pines Apartments, January through October.

 Modeled after Neighborhood Watch, Business Watch takes the "neighbors looking out for neighbors" concept to the commercial level, creating a partnership between business, law enforcement, and other organizations that represent business interests.
 The Business Watch philosophy is straightforward--Take control of what happens in your business community and lessen your chances of becoming a victim.
 Business Watches actively reduces and prevents crime through cooperation and education.
 Programs or presentations vary according to need.